ajg4/speckles/README.md

 - 8_0.py ... simulation of speckles with SRW and an analytic scattering model
 - 8_1.py ... simulation of speckles with an analytic synchrotron radiation model and an analytic scattering model
 - 8_2.py ... postprocessing of simulations output and comparision to theoretical prediction
+- 8_3.py ... preparation of a mask for SRW speckle propagation
+- 8_4.py ... simulation of speckles with SRW and SRW propagation
 - 9.py ... effect of spatial filtering
 - 10.py ...
 MTF for incoherent light
 - 11.py ... a typical speckle pattern